Berlin Tempelhof Airport: Decline and Relocation

+Revival and Final Years

 Commercial operations restarted in 1981, when US-incorporated regional airline start-up Tempelhof Airways began a corporate shuttle between Tempelhof and Paderborn under contract to former German computer manufacturer Nixdorf whose main factories and offices were located in Paderborn and West Berlin respectively.
 Tempelhof Airways's initial equipment comprised Cessna Conquest and Piper Navajo executive aircraft.
 In 1985, the airline converted the Tempelhof–Paderborn corporate shuttle into a full-fledged scheduled service using a Nord 262 commuter turboprop.

 The end of the Cold War and German reunification opened Tempelhof for non-allied air traffic on 3 October 1990.
 US President Bill Clinton christened a new Boeing C-17 Globemaster III transport plane (serial number 96-0006) the Spirit of Berlin at Tempelhof on 12 May 1998, to commemorate the 49th anniversary of the end of the Berlin Blockade on 12 May 1949.

 Towards the end, commercial use was mostly in the form of small commuter aircraft flying regionally.
 Plans had been in place to shut down Tempelhof and Tegel, and make the new Brandenburg Airport the sole commercial airport for Berlin.